-This artifact is on loan to the Holocaust Museum from Jack and F.E.
+This artifact is on loan to the Holocaust Museum & Cohen Education Center from Jack and F.E.
 Nortman and The Boxcar Foundation.
 Since the inception of this project in 2008, the Boxcar Exhibit has traveled to over 75 locations in six Southwest Florida counties, impacting over 90,000 students and adults.

-The Holocaust Museum & Education Center of Southwest Florida's Boxcar Exhibit was acquired in Austria in 2007 after a four year international search by Board Member Jack Nortman.
+The boxcar was acquired in Austria in 2007 after a four-year international search by Board Member Jack Nortman.
 It departed the Port of Rotterdam in The Netherlands on May 16, 2007, arrived in Miami, and was transported by truck to Naples.

 The Boxcar was restored by the Woodworker's Cabinet in Naples and dedicated at the Naples Depot in January 2008.
 There are a handful of boxcars on display in the United States.
-However, in all locations, the boxcar is a stationary artifact.
-To our knowledge we are the only Museum using a Boxcar as a traveling educational tool.

-Boxcar Facts:
+Boxcar Facts

-- Manufactured in the Vorm.
-Schumann Factory in Germany in 1919. - Originally made of wood and imported steel from Belgium.
+• Manufactured in the Vorm.
+Schumann Factory in Germany in 1919.

+• Originally made of wood and imported steel from Belgium.
 The steps at each door ARE original to the manufacture date.
 Used the "hook & latch" system for connecting boxcars.
-There are two "bumpers" at each end of the car operating as shock absorbers. - Wire flap near door held a sheet of paper displaying: - Points of Origin and Destination - Shipper and Recipient - Boxcar Contents, Quantity and Weight - Builder's plate/Bullet plate found on left back of boxcar gives manufacture information: - Manufacture date 1919 - - Factory Vorm.
-Schumann Factory - # 5241 Factory production number assigned to this car (derived from the sequence of boxcars made in that factory from its founding until this car was produced in 1919 - · Wheel/axel housing information: - Wittman Haspe Factory or Schütte-Meyer & Co.
-Letmathe - - Top date refers to manufacture date; D.W.V. date refers to the axel box being built according to the standards of the Union of German Rail Car Makers for that year. - "Ausgemustert" meaning to discharge or be dismissed from service.
+There are two "bumpers" at each end of the car operating as shock absorbers.

+• Wire flap near door held a sheet of paper displaying:

+Points of Origin and Destination

+Shipper and Recipient

+Boxcar Contents, Quantity and Weight

+• Builder's plate/Bullet plate found on left back of boxcar gives manufacture information:

+Manufacture date - 1919 -

+Factory - Vorm.
+Schumann Factory

+5241 - Factory production number assigned to this car (derived from the sequence of boxcars made in that factory from its founding until this car was produced in 1919

+• Wheel/axel housing information:

+Wittman Haspe Factory or Schütte-Meyer & Co.
+Letmathe

+Top date refers to manufacture date; D.W.V. date refers to the axel box being built according to the standards of the Union of German Rail Car Makers for that year.

+• "Ausgemustert" - meaning to discharge or be dismissed from service.
 The car was in the service of the German Railway System until 1945.
-From 1945 until 1969 it was in the Service of the Austrian State Railway, when it was dismissed from service.
+From 1945 until 1969 it was in the Service of the Austrian State

+Railway, when it was dismissed from service.
 During WWII, the German and Austrian systems were one in the same.

-- "Köng Albert" on the steel refers to Belgian king; steel was imported - "→ 4,50 m ←" refers to the length between axels - "Kk G Bremse" refers to the special pressed air brakes system of the wagon, developed in Germany and used by European railways.
+• "Köng Albert" on the steel - refers to Belgian king; steel was imported

+• " $\rightarrow$ 4,50 m $\leftarrow$ " refers to the length between axels

+• "Kk - G Bremse" - refers to the special pressed air brakes system of the wagon, developed in Germany and used by European railways.
 Kunze-Knorr-Güterzugbremse = brake system Kunze-Knorr for a goods train.
 [The above information was obtained from Alfred Gottwaldt and Wolfgang Diener, railroad historians in Germany.]